<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=211092899458802&amp;ev=PageView&amp;noscript=1">

 Links & Attachments:

-Any links or attachments included in the LOTAM will be viewable by the selected audience.
+• Any links or attachments included in the LOTAM will be viewable by the user.

 Edit LOTAMs